The new informed consent of Law 219/2017

 L'Acquisition of Informed Consent"We can mean the expression, by the Patient, of theassent (which can be complete or partial), dissent o revokes, relating to what was proposed by the Doctor, at the conclusion of the entire informed consent process.

-Such an acquisition is usually one signature of the patient, but the law 219/2017 also provides other modalities - in order to allow the expression even by patients who are unable to sign.
+Such an acquisition is usually one company of the patient, but the law 219/2017 also provides other modalities - in order to allow the expression even by patients who are unable to sign.

 An important point that our association particularly cares about is the right to refuse or revoke any diagnostic assessment or medical treatment indicated by the doctor for your pathology or the individual acts of the treatment itself.
 Each individual can truly feel free to accept medical treatment if he can refuse it.
 Acceptance, revocation and rejection are noted in the patient's medical record and electronic health record.